gitter-badger/javascript-3/whitespace/whitespace.md

 #### 3. Chain Calling

-- Use indentation when making long method chains.
+- Use indentation(縮進) when making long method chains.
 And to use a leading dot, which emphasizes that the line is a method call, not a new statement.

 ```js
 /**